EsMM27/Dental_Surgery/README.md

 You can open this repository from github "Open in Visual Studio"

 ## Release History
+* 0.1.3
+    * Added creation of appointments for receptionists
+* 0.1.2
+    * Added Login screen
+    * Added search function for patients
 * 0.1.1
     * Azure Web server, SQL implemented
 * 0.1.0